-Dan Lajiness specializes in preparation and prosecution of patent applications related to chemical and pharmaceutical inventions.
+Dan Lajiness is a partner in Hasse & Nesbitt, and specializes in preparation and prosecution of patent applications related to chemical and pharmaceutical inventions.

 Dan’s technical and patent experience covers a wide range of technology and product areas, including chemical disinfecting systems and manufacturing, pharmaceutical drug design, three-dimensional printers, biochemical assays, consumer and smartphone applications, biological systems, biotechnology, infectious diseases, protein crystallography, and mechanical arts.
 Dan also has experience with design patent applications and prior art research relating to patentability and freedom to practice.

 In addition to obtaining a J.D. from Salmon P. Chase College of Law at Northern Kentucky University in 2014, Dan earned a PhD from the University of Toledo in 2011 for defending his dissertation studies on trehalose monomycoloate biosynthesis and utilization in Mycobacterium tuberculosis.
 Dan also earned a B.S. in Chemistry from the University of Toledo in 2006.
 Prior to joining Hasse & Nesbitt in 2016, Dan worked for a year as a document review attorney at Black Letter Discovery in Cincinnati, Ohio, and as a student law clerk at the Eastern District of Kentucky United States Circuit Court in Covington, Kentucky.

 Dan is a member of the Cincinnati Intellectual Property Law Association.
 He is licensed to practice before the U.S. Patent and Trademark Office, and in the State of Ohio.

 Daniel H. Lajiness, “Trehalose Monomycolate Biosynthesis and Utilization in Mycobacterium tuberculosis,” (2011), available at ProQuest, UMI Dissertations Publishing, 3554807.